jondkelley/eco_aprs_weather/docs/architectual_references/wxnow_txt.md

-# Sample File
+# Example HTTP Format for Amateur Radio weather telemetry

-This is a simply text file containing two lines of data.
+A webserver http request should reply in plain text with two lines of data, with a return char seperating them

       Feb 01 2009 12:34
       272/010g006t069r010p030P020h61b10150